defcon1dfw/defcon1dfw.github.io/_posts/2025-02-19-common-mold-types.md

 ## Final Thoughts

-Successful mold remediation involves accurately identifying the mold type, safely removing all contaminated materials, and thoroughly drying and treating the affected area to prevent regrowth.
+Successful mold remediation involves identifying the mold, safely removing all contaminated materials, and thoroughly drying and treating the affected area to prevent regrowth.
 Maintaining proper ventilation and controlling moisture levels are essential to minimizing the risk of future mold infestations.
 Regular inspections and prompt repairs of leaks or water damage can further help prevent mold from returning.